annahanslc/project-recommendation-systems/README.md

   - 34,689 unique businesses
   - No user has reviewed the same business more than once.

+<img src="https://github.com/user-attachments/assets/f068eb5d-2ae2-4017-88ab-af66c8e47a7f" width="400">
+<img src="https://github.com/user-attachments/assets/1926edf5-6bf2-45cc-bb0f-0706253e8361" width="400">

-The below histograms show the distribution of the number of reviews per user.
+The above histograms show the distribution of the number of reviews per user.
+The left shows the entire range, while the right plot zooms up to 0-50 reviews.
 Like many real world recommendation datasets, the dataset is sparse and display long-tail behavior.
 This occurs when most users interact with only a few item.
-However, I can confirm that the k-core threshold has been applied to the dataset.
+However, I can confirm that the k-core threshold has been applied to the dataset, as there is a cutoff left of 10 reviews per user, indicating that they were removed from the dataset.

-<img src="https://github.com/user-attachments/assets/f068eb5d-2ae2-4017-88ab-af66c8e47a7f" width="400">
-<img src="https://github.com/user-attachments/assets/1926edf5-6bf2-45cc-bb0f-0706253e8361" width="400">

 ### Data Subset